-Most famous for the high, sharp peaks of the Gore Range, the Eagles Nest Wilderness attracts hikers and backpackers from all over the country because of its challenging trails heading to peaks with rewarding views.
+Most famous for the high, sharp peaks of the Gore Range, the Eagles Nest Wilderness attracts hikers and backpackers from all over the country.
+It boasts challenging trails leading to peaks with rewarding views.

 The summits of the wilderness can reach up to 12,000 ft high, with most of them freezing over the winter.
-The melting snow coming from the peaks during spring replenishes the mighty Colorado River’s water.
+The melting snow coming from the peaks during spring replenishes the mighty Colorado River’s water nearby.

 Backpacking and Hiking: Hiking, backpacking, and backcountry skiing are no doubt the main attractions of the area.
-The Gore Range’s peaks runs from north to south, which means most visitors will have to hike through the designated passes in order to get from east to west.
+The Gore Range peaks run from north to south, which means most visitors will have to hike through the designated passes in order to get from east to west.

 Fishing: The wilderness is also home to several alpine lakes which are prime for fishing, but the U.S. Forest Service notes that these areas are being negatively impacted by the heavy human use.